 - When you’re ready just give the toilet bowl a good scrub with a brush and flush.

 Note: if you’re tacking a build up of limescale for the first time you may need to repeat this process.
+For really tough build up you can also use a pumice stone to help remove the limescale.

 Weekly Loo cleaning Routine